 The legal obligation of a company (by documentation) to refund, repair or deal with a faulty good or service.

-The exploration of a business’s or companies opportunities, threats or future developments within the market place it is operating in.
+The exploration of a business’s or company's opportunities, threats or future developments within the marketplace it is operating in.
 This can help to identify any issues or trends.

 The individual brand is a brand name used for a single product within a wider product range.

-Incentives given to to consumers to purchase a product or service when resistance may arise.
-Examples include; special offers, guarantees, etc.
+Incentives given to consumers to purchase a product or service when resistance may arise.
+Examples include special offers, guarantees, etc.

 The marketing processes and activities that are carried out to market industrial-related products.

 The development of products or services, new or current, to meet new requirements of trending market needs.

 A market of large ‘institutional’ buyers (such as schools, charities, universities, etc) that purchase a product or service that aids the production of their own goods or services (such as teaching, for example).

 The process of identifying strengths, weaknesses, opportunities and threats (SWOT analysis) of a company's internal marketing resources and environment.
 This aids plans and strategy development to move the company forward.